Rjv-RY/MangaWatch/backend/README.md

 ## A Primer/What You'll need

-The Backend's the heart and soul of MangaWatch.
+The Backend's the core of MangaWatch.
 It includes a batch import system and requires a few setup steps, which are documented below.

 - Java installed(I use version 21.0.5).
 - An IDE you can use (I use Eclipse because Java but VSCode would work fine).